jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 ## Process
 Data Sources Used:

-I first downloaded two compressed csv files from [Inside Airbnb](insideairbnb.com) rcent up to date information Airbnb rentals.
+I first downloaded two compressed csv files from [Inside Airbnb's](insideairbnb.com) most recent up to date information on Airbnb rentals.
 I then used an unzipping tool to convert them into regular csv files.
 I initially reviewed the downloaded data in excel, since it’s the tool I am most familiar with in order to inspect and understand the information.
 Considering the large files size, I decided to clean the data using SQL.